crashinvaders/gdx-vfx/README.md

         // Create and add an effect.
         // VfxEffect derivative classes serve as controllers for the effects.
-        // and provide some public properties to configure and control them. vfxEffect = new GaussianBlurEffect();
+        // They provide public properties to configure and control them. vfxEffect = new GaussianBlurEffect();
         vfxManager.addEffect(vfxEffect);
     }